solana-labs/solana/docs/src/cli/transfer-tokens.md

 width enhance concert vacant ketchup eternal spy craft spy guard tag punch    # If this was a real wallet, never share these words on the internet like this!
 ==========================================================================

-$ solana airdrop 10 DYw8jCTfwHNRJhhmFcbXvVDTqWMEVFBX6ZKUmG5CNSKK --url https://devnet.solana.com  # Airdropping 10 SOL to my wallet's address/pubkey
+$ solana airdrop 10 DYw8jCTfwHNRJhhmFcbXvVDTqWMEVFBX6ZKUmG5CNSKK --url https://devnet.solana.com  # Airdropping 10 SAFE to my wallet's address/pubkey
-Requesting airdrop of 10 SOL from 35.233.193.70:9900 10 SOL
+Requesting airdrop of 10 SAFE from 35.233.193.70:9900 10 SAFE

 $ solana balance DYw8jCTfwHNRJhhmFcbXvVDTqWMEVFBX6ZKUmG5CNSKK --url https://devnet.solana.com # Check the address's balance
-10 SOL
+10 SAFE

 $ solana-keygen new --no-outfile  # Creating a second wallet, a paper wallet Generating a new keypair